claybowser/data-explorer/README.md

+## Repository Name: data-explorer
+## Date: December 2nd 2024
+## Description: An interactive web application for exploring and visualizing datasets.
+This tool allows users to upload CSV files, create various types of visualizations, and view statistical summaries of their data.
+---
 # Data Explorer by Clay Bowser

-An interactive web application for exploring and visualizing datasets.
-This tool allows users to upload CSV files, create various types of visualizations, and view statistical summaries of their data.

 ## Features